MQTTCool/hello-iot-world-html-example/README.md

 node generate.js
 ```

-and immediately grapichal gauges update according to the received real-time.
+and immediately the gauges reflect updates according to the received real-time
 metrics.

 ## See Also